govind45/docker-demo/README.md

 # docker-demo

+## Requirements:
+Images: python:2.7-onbuild, redis, mysql

+## To DO:
-1) Create a docker network with your name
+1) Create a docker bridge network with your name
-2) Run redis docker instance with name "username-redis"
+2) Run redis docker instance with name "username-redis" with in the same network
-3) Run mysql docker instance with name "username-mysql"
+3) Run mysql docker instance with name "username-mysql" with in the same network
-4) Build python app image using dockerfile by copying app.py and name the image as "username-pyapp"
+4) Build python app image using Dockerfile by copying app.py and name the image as "username-pyapp"
-5) Run the image on external port starting from 30001.. which ever port is available.
+5) Run the image on external port starting from 30001.. which ever port is available with in the same network.

-Output:
+## Output:
 1) Initialise DB
 curl http://$NODE_IP:$NODE_PORT/init